MariaMars2285/Movies/README.md

 # Installation Instructions
 - Clone the source code from https://github.com/MariaMars2285/Movies
 - Open Movies.xcworkspace file in Xcode.
 Make sure you do not open the xcproject.
-- Get your API key from the www.themoviedb.org link and replace the "APIKey" Parameter value with your API key in Constants.swift file .
 - Now compile and run.

 # User Interface
 ### Movies Screen
 - On load the app will display the upcoming 20 movies from TMDB API.
-- On click of settings icon on top right will take you to a page where the user can select Grid Size
+- On click of settings icon on top right will take you to a page where the user can select Grid Size from segmented control.
 - Clicking on the movie image will take user to the Movie Detail Page.

 ### Settings Screen
+- Shows a segmented control for Grid Size.
 - Sets the user preference for Grid Size based on User choice.
 - The Selected Grid Size will be used in the Movies Screen.